 The first step is to work with your veterinarian to determine if your pet is suffering from allergies, and if they are, find out what is causing the allergic reaction.
-A food allergy requires placing your pet on a prescription hypoallergenic diet such as Hill’s pet food.
-Hill’s Prescription Diet Derm Defense Environmental Sensitivities Chicken Flavor dog food is a great solution for pet parents to effectively manage their pet’s environmental sensitivities.
-If your dog is on a wet food diet, try Hill’s Prescription Diet Derm Defense Environmental Sensitivities Chicken & Vegetable Stew canned dog food.
+A food allergy requires placing your pet on a prescription hypoallergenic diet such as Hill's pet food.
+Hill's Prescription Diet chicken-flavor dog food for environmental sensitivities is a great solution for pet parents to effectively manage their pet's environmental sensitivities.
+If your dog is on a wet food diet, try Hill's Prescription Diet chicken and vegetable stew canned dog food for environmental sensitivities.

 For pets that are allergic to fleas, veterinarians can prescribe flea preventatives that are effective, and most importantly, safe for your pets.
 Environmental pet allergies to things such as pollen, grasses or soils are more difficult to treat, but I am excited about some of the new treatment options discussed below.
 The second step is to have your veterinarian determine the type of infection your pet has for proper treatment.
 Many times your veterinarian will recommend skin scrapes, skin cytology, cultures or blood work to assess the type of infection and treat it accordingly.

 Once my pet has been diagnosed with allergies and an infection, what can we do to help an itchy pet from suffering?